Kong/docs.konghq.com/src/gateway/upgrade.md

 The lowest version that Kong 3.0.x supports migrating from is 2.1.x.

 {:.important}
-> **Important**: Blue-green migration for traditional mode for versions below 2.8.2 to 3.0.x is not supported.
+> **Important**: Blue-green migration in traditional mode for versions below 2.8.2 to 3.0.x is not supported.
 The upcoming 2.8.2 release will include blue-green migration support.
 If you want to perform migrations for traditional mode with no downtime, please wait for the upcoming 2.8.2 patch release, upgrade to 2.8.2, [then migrate to 3.0.x](#migrate-db).